Jordin Sparks Praises Rihanna's Halftime Performance

-Jordin Sparks Praises Rihanna's Halftime Performance, Being Back on Stage After Giving Birth (Exclusive)
+Jordin Sparks Praises Rihanna's Halftime Performance, Talks Being Back on Stage After Giving Birth (Exclusive)

 Jordin Sparks has nothing but respect and praise for Rihanna's epic Super Bowl LVII halftime show.